Best "Personal Reasons" Resignation Letter Example (2022)

 When resigning for personal reasons, many employees desire to have a short notice or no notice period at all (an immediate resignation for personal reasons).
-Using the “personal reasons” resignation method often means that the employee feels the work environment is hostile or that they simply aren’t getting along with their colleagues, manager, supervisor, or boss.
+Using the “personal reasons” resignation method often means that the employee feels the work environment is hostile or simply isn’t getting along with their colleagues, manager, supervisor, or boss.

-If an employee decides they would like to submit their formal resignation with a very short notice period or no notice period at all, they will usually forfeit parts of the resignation process.
-For example, the employer may choose to skip performing an exit interview, which gives the employee an opportunity to provide feedback to the company about the job, management, and more.
+If an employee decides they would like to submit their formal resignation with a concise notice period or no notice period at all, they will usually forfeit parts of the resignation process.
+For example, the employer may choose to skip performing an exit interview, which allows the employee to provide feedback to the company about the job, management, and more.
 Additionally, a recommendation letter or reference letter may be “off the table” for the employee due to the short notice period.

-A short notice period often puts the employer in a difficult situation, as they aren’t able to transition job duties to another colleague or to make a new hire to fill the position with ease.
+A short notice period often puts the employer in a difficult situation.
+They cannot transition job duties to another colleague or make a new hire to fill the position with ease.

 The employee and the manager should determine the appropriate last employment date for the employee.
 That should be part of the professional resignation letter the employee writes.
-Once the official document and official resignation letter is submitted to the human resources department, the resignation is considered formal and the document will be on the employee’s personnel file for the foreseeable future.
+Once the official document and official resignation letter are submitted to the human resources department, the resignation is considered formal.
+The document will be on the employee’s personnel file for the foreseeable future.